X-Team: Sweden

 A struggle for control of the drug trade in the Gårdsten and Lövgärdet areas of northeast Gothenburg between X-Team and the Gårdstensalliansen (Gårdstens Alliance) gang began in August 2008.
 An X-Team member was shot dead the following month, and X-Team were eventually forced out of the area.

-A conflict between Bernard "Berno" Khouri, leader of the Södertäljenätverket (Södertälje Network), and Dany Moussa, the founder of the X-Team in Södertälje, resulted in a war between the groups over the control of Södertälje's criminal market which lasted for several months.
-On 23 December 2009, X-Team member Mohaned "K-Sigge" Ali was shot dead at an illegal gaming club by a member of the Södertäljenätverket.
-In a revenge attack, three people associated with the Södertäljenätverket were shot and wounded in a drive-by shooting on 1 April 2010.
+A conflict between Bernard "Berno" Khouri, leader of the Södertälje mafia (Södertäljenätverket), and Dany Moussa, the founder of the X-Team in Södertälje, resulted in a war between the groups over the control of Södertälje's criminal market which lasted for several months.
+On 23 December 2009, X-Team member Mohaned "K-Sigge" Ali was shot dead at an illegal gaming club by a member of the Södertälje mafia.
+In a revenge attack, three people associated with the Södertälje mafia were shot and wounded in a drive-by shooting on 1 April 2010.
 One of the men – Sherbel Said – was left paralyzed from the chest down.
 On 1 July 2010, two men armed with a pistol and a Yugoslavian made Kalashnikov rifle killed Yaacoub and Eddie Moussa, two cousins of Dany Moussa, and wounded a third man at the same gambling club where Mohaned Ali had earlier been murdered.
 Forensics found that Eddie was shot seventeen times and Yaacoub fourteen times.
 Police assembled a team of over sixty officers to end the turf war in Sodertalje.
 Two X-Team members were found guilty on 26 October 2010 of attempted murder for the April shooting.
-On 1 August 2012, eighteen members of the Södertäljenätverket were found guilty of committing crimes in their feud with the X-Team.
+On 1 August 2012, eighteen members of the Södertälje mafia were found guilty of committing crimes in their feud with the X-Team.
 Bernard Khouri was given a life sentence for ordering the murders of Mohaned Ali and the Moussa brothers, as well as additional crimes, while Abraham "Torpeden" Aho was sentenced to twelve years' imprisonment for carrying out the murder of Mohaned Ali on 29 August 2013.